rishabhoswal/rishabhoswal/README.md

 I am a Machine Learning Developer and a keen explorer.

-- :telescope: I’m working as a Sr.Machine Learning Engineer and also contributing to backend development for building web applications and software.
+- :telescope: Current Role: Senior Machine Learning Engineer with contributions to backend development for web applications and software.

-- :seedling: Exploring new technologies like AI/ML and Blockchain.
+- :seedling: Interests: Diving into AI/ML advancements and exploring Blockchain technologies.

-- :zap: In my free time, I am either on Spotify or Steam.
+- :zap: Hobbies: In my free time, you'll find me on Spotify or Steam.

 ---